waveform-computing/rastools/docs/rasdump.rst

 .. option:: -p PERCENTILE, --percentile=PERCENTILE

-   clip values in the output image to the specified percentile
+   clip values in the output image to the specified low-high percentile range (mutually exclusive with :option:`-r`)

+.. option:: -r RANGE, --range=RANGE

+   clip values in the output image to the specified low-high count range (mutually exclusive with :option:`-p`)

 .. option:: -C CROP, --crop=CROP

-   crop the input data by top,left,bottom,right points
+   crop the input data by left,top,right,bottom points

+.. option:: -e, --empty

+   if specified, include empty channels in the output (by default empty channels are ignored)

 .. option:: -o OUTPUT, --output=OUTPUT